johnmathews/johnmathews.is/data/blog/rys-git-tutorial.md

 Ry's Git Tutorial by Ryan Hodson is the best way to learn Git that I have come across.
 Its simple, practical, and clear.
-The reader learns how to use Git by creating and maintaining a simple website[ref]This tutorial was also the first time I created a simple website, and it led to so many "ahah!" moments.
-It unlocked all the web development progress that followed.[/ref] .
+The reader learns how to use Git by creating and maintaining a simple website[^1].
 This gives the Git commands a meaningful context, which makes them a lot easier to remember and use in the future.